awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/cross-services/textract-react/README.md

 ## Example structure

-This examples uses an MVC (model view controller) pattern that separates the user interface components built with React from the model component that calls AWS services.
+This example uses an MVC (model view controller) pattern that separates the user interface components built with React from the model component that calls AWS services.
 A main application render function is subscribed to the model so that it is informed whenever the underlying data changes.